SEIU 2026 Primary Election Endorsed Candidates

 Read More NowLearn about our legislative issues and endorsed political candidates!

-Our 2025 Endorsed CandidatesSEIU Local 668 represents nearly 20,000 public, social, and human services workers.
+2026 Primary Election Endorsed CandidatesSEIU Local 668 represents nearly 20,000 public, social, and human services workers.
 Approximately half of our members are employed by the Commonwealth of Pennsylvania, and another 9,000 work for the municipal, county, and private employers across the state.

 Our members are a diverse group of individuals, of varying ethnicities, political affiliations, and beliefs, but they are united in their dedication to serving the people of Pennsylvania.